BL4NK-USER/BL4NK-USER/README.md

 <p>
   Hello, I am Radzmar D. Hajon, a Computer Science student aspiring to be a great programmer. <br>
-  Still inexperiece in some skills but I will do my best to improve my skills and grow as a better version of myself<br>
+  Still inexperiece in some skills but I will do my best to improve my skills and grow as a better version of myself.<br>
   My hobbies are listening to music, reading manga, watching tv shows, and mostly playing video games. <br>

   <i>"Even when the future is uncertain I will keep moving forward."</i>